salrashid123/ce_envelope_extension/README.md

 This sample sets up a pubsub topic with a subscriber as well as a symmetric GCP KMS key to use for encryption.

-On startup, the pubsub publisher will generate 10 messages but only rotate the derived AES DEK key three times.
+On startup, the clients publisher will generate 10 messages but only rotate the derived AES DEK key three times.
 This is done to avoid repeated calls to kms to rewrap the DEK (meaning, you are using the DEK a couple of times before its rotated out).
-The DEK and TINK ke gets embedded into the cloud event payload
+The DEK and TINK keys are embedded into the cloud event payload.

+The receiver will decrypt the DEK and cache it locally.
+If multiple messages are encrypted with the same DEK, the cached version (if found) will be used so as to not make a new KMS api call via KMS Client or TINK.

 A sample event log is shown below showing for PubSub and HTTP